Filming/Photography Permits: Great Basin District State Parks

 Advance Notice Requirements:

 The average “simple” request takes approximately 10 days.
 More complex requests require more time for review.
 For most District units, a site visitation is required to work out Permit provisions.
 Approvals are based on the impact to the resources, and staff availability.
-Email Supervising Ranger Matthew Williams for more information.
+For more information please phone (661) 753-6356.

 NO FILMING ON WEEKENDS/HOLIDAYS.